lexibank/tlopo/out/vol4/chapter7.md

 <a id="p-382"></a>

-The following reconstruction shares the same second syllable as &ast;hamuk ‘mosquito’.
-Both &ast;hamuk and &ast;simuk evidently referred to ‘mosquito’ in WOc, although &ast;simuk may have had a broader semantic range than &ast;hamuk, its reflexes at times referring to other small biting flies.
-Southeast Solomonic terms reflect Proto Southeast Solomonic &ast;simi rather than f &ast;simu.
-(Maringe si-simi is evidently borrowed from a neighbouring SES language).
-Reflexes of &ast;simuk are not found in subgroups east of the Solomons.
+The following reconstruction shares the same second syllable as _&ast;ñamuk_ ‘mosquito’.
+Both _&ast;ñamuk_ and _&ast;simuk_ evidently referred to ‘mosquito’ in WOc, although _&ast;simuk_ may have had a broader semantic range than _&ast;ñamuk_, its reflexes at times referring to other small biting flies.
+Southeast Solomonic terms reflect Proto Southeast Solomonic _&ast;simi_ rather than †_&ast;simu_.
+(Maringe _si-simi_ is evidently borrowed from a neighbouring SES language).
+Reflexes of _&ast;simuk_ are not found in subgroups east of the Solomons.

 <table>
 <tr>